 Finn Hudson's father died in the Afghanistan war when he was just a baby, which resulted in his mother's inevitable depression, he grew up struggling at school and then his girlfriend cheated on him with his best friend, who impregnated her.
 She then lead him to believe it was his baby.
 He does not take it well when he finds out, and goes all "HULK SMASH" on the choir room chair.

-Mercedes Jones was a victim of racist and sizist bullying ever since she was a little girl and developed a *brief* eating dissorder mid series, which cultivated in her fainting from starvation.
+Mercedes Jones was a victim of racist and sizist bullying ever since she was a little girl and developed a *brief* eating dissorder mid series, which culminated in her fainting from starvation.
 She was also rejected by her best friend (who's gay).

 Kurt Hummels mother died when he was eight, and Kurt was bullied horribly for his sexuallity in high school. *it gets a lot worse for him in season 2*

 Tina Cohen Chang was so painfully shy that she faked a stutter to avoid having to talk to people.
 She only had two facebook friends (her parents), and though it was never mentioned on the show, was confirmed by Jenna Ushkowitz to be adopted.